Bank Street’s Music & Movement MindsetPosted by John Kuckens in Graduate Admissions on Dec 03, 2013

 One memorable moment of his lesson on stage was teaching new dance steps by having students envision a clock on the floor.
 Standing in the center, d’Amboise gave certain hours – “12, 9, 3, 9, 12!” – and the student’s feet bounded to each, creating a dance which looked as though it had been performed for years.
 Accompanied by a pianist, the whole lecture had a musical current through it, particularly since the piano could adapt to the mood and motions d’Amboise was masterfully creating out of thin air.

 I am taking a class this semester about music and movement with Nina Jaffe, and there are so many ways his lecture connects.
 In Nina’s class, we learn about how to teach academic concepts, culture, and empathy through music and dance.
 I also took a course at Bank Street with Susan Griss, a renown dance and movement educator and author, who combines movement and classroom space to create meaningful experiences which enrich learning.

 I think Bank Street has done an amazing job at pushing young educators to think outside of the box, and realize that there are effective ways to teach that do not involve sitting at a desk all day.
-Having d’Amboise set this frame of mind for the school year is one of the many things that makes a Bank Street education so unique and wonderful.tagged barbara biber lecture, dance education, jaques d'amboise, kent becker, music and movement, national dance institute, nina jaffe, susan griss
+Having d’Amboise set this frame of mind for the school year is one of the many things that makes a Bank Street education so unique and wonderful.tagged barbara biber lecture, dance education, graduate school classes, jaques d'amboise, kent becker, music and movement, national dance institute, nina jaffe, orientation, susan griss